suecodelabs/cnfuzz/README.md

 ## Why?

-- [x] Fuzzing web API logic where they actually operate, especially when fuzzing complete *Service Mesh-es*
+- [x] You want to fuzz web API logic where they actually operate, especially when fuzzing complete *Service Mesh-es*
-- [x] Save expensive Cloud CI/CD pipeline credits by using idle Kubernetes cluster resources
+- [x] You want to save expensive Cloud CI/CD pipeline credits by using idle Kubernetes cluster resources
-- [x] If you want fuzzing te be done, but not as a blocking step in your CI/CD pipeline
+- [x] You want fuzzing te be done outside of your CI/CD pipeline
 - [x] You have heavy performance requirements for your fuzzing and Cloud based CI/CD pipelines do not suffice
 - [x] You want to fuzz web API's of services which are interconnected and are being deployed by different teams in the same Kubernetes cluster
-- [x] You don't want fuzzing to be bound to a CI/CD system
 - [x] You get excited over fuzzing farms

 ### Installation